What Is Batch Processing?

 Batch processing is the method of processing large volumes of data records simultaneously rather than individually, commonly used in lead enrichment to enrich thousands of contacts efficiently in a single operation.

 Batch processing in the context of lead enrichment refers to the ability to enrich hundreds or thousands of contact records in a single operation, rather than processing them one at a time.
-This is essential for teams that need to enrich large lead lists, re-validate existing databases, or process bulk imports.
+This is essential for teams that need to enrich large lead lists, re-validate existing databases, or process bulk imports from events, purchased lists, or partner data exchanges.

 Related Terms